-Benefits: This style encourages accountability, creativity and a relaxed work environment.
-Because of this, it can also increase employee retention.
+Benefits: This style encourages accountability, creativity and a relaxed work environment which often leads to higher employee retention rates.

-Challenges: This style does not work well for new employees, as they need guidance and hands-on support in their early days.
-This method can also lead to a lack of structure, leadership confusion and employees feeling a lack of support.
+Challenges: Laissez-faire leadership style does not work well for new employees, as they need guidance and hands-on support in the beginning.
+This method can also lead to a lack of structure, leadership confusion and employees not feeling properly supported.

-Example: When welcoming new employees, Keisha explains that her engineers can set and maintain their own work schedules as long as they are tracking towards and hitting goals that they set together as a team.
-They are also free to learn about and participate in projects outside of their team they might be interested in.
+Example: When welcoming new employees, Keisha explains that her engineers can set and maintain their own work schedules as long as they are tracking and hitting goals they set together as a team.
+They are also free to learn about and participate in projects outside of their team.

 6. Democratic or participative leadership style

-The democratic leadership style (also called the participative style) is a combination of the autocratic and laissez-faire types of leaders.
+The democratic style (also called the “participative style”) is a combination of the autocratic and laissez-faire types of leaders.
 A democratic leader is someone who asks for input and considers feedback from their team before making a decision.
 Because team members feel their voice is heard and their contributions matter, a democratic leadership style is often credited with fostering higher levels of employee engagement and workplace satisfaction.